wangz10/ModelGenerator/docs/docs/experiment_design/backbones.md

 At best, this results in many reimplementations for benchmarking or finetuning tasks, and a high risk of buggy code.
 At worst, these decisions can lock in users and exclude certain tasks and use-cases.

-ModelGenerator eliminates the need for reimplementation and makes backbones task-agnostic: wrap your backbone in a standard interface, and reuse it across all inference and finetuning tasks.
+AIDO.ModelGenerator eliminates the need for reimplementation and makes backbones task-agnostic: wrap your backbone in a standard interface, and reuse it across all inference and finetuning tasks.
 It also makes compatibility transparent: if a backbone fits the required interface, it can be used for any data-appropriate task.

 > Note: Backbones for 1D sequence modeling are univerally supported.
-Other types of backbones included in ModelGenerator (e.g. structure, image) are not yet universally supported, but will be in the future.
+Other types of backbones included in AIDO.ModelGenerator (e.g. structure, image) are not yet universally supported, but will be in the future.

 Available Backbones: